duchesnay/duchesnay.github.io/_pages/about.md

 [PCT/FR2010/050431](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2010103248):
 Inventors: **Duchesnay, Edouard**; Paillere, Marie-Laure; Cachia, Arnaud; Martinot, Jean-Luc; Artiges, Eric. ”Method for Developing an Information Prediction Device, Use Thereof, and Corresponding Storage Medium and Apparatus“.

+## Bio (IEEE style)

+Edouard Duchesnay is a research director in data science at NeuroSpin, CEA, Paris-Saclay University, France.
+Since 2003, he has been designing machine learning models to discover brain imaging signatures of mental disorders.
+He explored dimension reduction and regularization strategies to overcome the “curse of dimensionality” caused by many neuroimaging measurements.
+In 2019, he obtained a chair in Artificial Intelligence to develop transfer learning algorithms to bridge the gap between big (heterogeneous) and small (homogeneous) datasets.
+He received his Ph.D. in signal and image processing in 2001 and M.S. in 1998 from Rennes 1 University (France).
+In 1997, he obtained his M.S. degree in software engineering from École Pour l’Informatique et les Techniques Avancées (France).